The Wiener Musikverein

 The Rathaus (Town Hall) is a building in Vienna which serves as the seat both of the mayor and city council of the city of Vienna.
 The town hall also serves, in personal union, as Governor and Assembly (Landtag) of the State of Vienna, a state with the Austrian federal system.The Rathaus was designed by Friedrich von Schmidt in the Neo-Gothic style, and built between 1872 and 1883.
 On the top of the tower is the Rathausmann, one of the symbols of Vienna.

-The University of Music and Performing Arts, Vienna
+The University of Music and Performing Arts in Vienna

-The University of Music and Performing Arts, Vienna (German: Universität für Musik und darstellende Kunst Wien, abbreviated MDW) is an Austrian university located in Vienna, established in 1817.
+The University of Music and Performing Arts in Vienna (German: Universität für Musik und darstellende Kunst Wien, abbreviated MDW) is an Austrian university located in Vienna.

 Today, with the student population has exceed over three thousand, it is the largest institution of its kind in Austria, and one of the largest in the world.

-Performancing here will be a special experience, besides the excellent cultural proformance in the centre concert , it will also have the opportunity to visit the Franz Liszt’s birthplace and his former residence that situated in the cultural centre Park, to feel the historical charm, elegant styles of arts and heavy music flavour.
+Performing here will be a special experience.
+Besides the excellent cultural proformance in the centre concert, they will also have the opportunity to visit the Franz Liszt's birthplace and his former residence that situated in the cultural centre Park, to feel the historical charm, elegant styles of arts and heavy music flavour.

 Vienna Boys Choir Concert Hall